bluebbberry/Attempto-Controlled-German-Parser/README.md

-Parser for the controlled natural language "Attempto Controlled English".
+Parser for the controlled natural language "Attempto Controlled German".